2xAA/dead-on/README.md

 - **Unified scheduling base:** One clock for both Web Audio and Web MIDI, simplifying synchronisation.
 - **Minimal setup:** Load the worklet in one line and subscribe to `"tick"` events with a clear API.
 - **TypeScript support:** Built-in type definitions for improved developer experience.
+- **Built-in Sequencer:** A small `DeadOnSequencer` class for latency‑free step sequencing with tick-aligned +/- ms offsets, subdivisions, and pattern management.

 DeadOn abstracts low-level scheduling details, allowing you to focus on building your audio and MIDI logic.